 Project Respect has also established a program for law enforcement agencies, government departments and non-government organisations offering training on working with women in the sex industry, including survivors of trafficking.

-Project Respect’s vision is a world where women are free from trafficking, prostitution, male violence, and sexual exploitation.
+Project Respect’s vision is a world where women are free from trafficking, sexual exploitation, violence and harm.